tsiger/widgetizer-docs/core-media.md

 | `POST` | `/api/media/projects/:projectId/refresh-usage` |  | `refreshMediaUsage` | Manually refreshes usage tracking for all media files in the project. |
 | `GET` | `/api/media/projects/:projectId/uploads/images/:filename` |  | `serveProjectMedia` | Serves a physical file for viewing. |

+**Identifier contract:** `:projectId` is always the project UUID in API routes.
+The backend resolves it to `folderName` for filesystem paths.
+If the UUID cannot be resolved, the request fails (no fallback directories are created).
+Errors use standardized codes (for example `PROJECT_NOT_FOUND`, `PROJECT_DIR_MISSING`) to keep responses consistent.

 ### Controller Logic (`server/controllers/mediaController.js`)

 - **Dynamic Image Processing Settings**: The system loads image processing configuration dynamically from App Settings: